B. J. Finney: Pre-draft

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 2015

-The Pittsburgh Steelers signed Finney as an undrafted rookie free agent immediately following the 2015 NFL Draft.
-Even though he was a highly sought after undrafted free agent, he opted to sign with the Pittsburgh Steelers as they were his favorite NFL team as a child.
+The Pittsburgh Steelers signed Finney as an undrafted rookie free agent immediately following the 2015 NFL draft.
+Even though he was a highly sought after undrafted free agent, he opted to sign with the Steelers as they were his favorite NFL team as a child.
 Finney's surprising fall in the draft was said to be in part due to teams' fearing his arms were too short and that he lacked technique and athleticism.

 Finney competed with fellow rookie Reese Dismukes and veteran Cody Wallace to be the Steelers' backup center behind Maurkice Pouncey.
 On September 3, 2015, he left the Steelers final preseason game against the Carolina Panthers with an injury.

 As a result, Finney was waived with an injury designation and subsequently reverted to the Steelers' injured reserve list before being released with an injury settlement on September 5, 2015.
 On September 29, 2015, the Steelers signed Finney to their practice squad after releasing Barrett Jones.